leozheng829/SmartCityTransitAnalytics/technical documents/installation_guide.md

 python run.py
 ```

-The application should now be running at [http://localhost:5000](http://localhost:5000).
+The application should now be running, typically at [http://localhost:5001](http://localhost:5001) (check the terminal output or `config/config.py` for the exact address).